J-1 Academic Training

 U.S. regulations require you to carry health insurance throughout your J-1 program, including any academic training for yourself and all of your J-2 dependents.
 Through a series of questions you will inform ISS which insurance plan(s) you will carry so that there is no gap in coverage and you meet the minimum insurance requirements defined by the U.S. government.

-Post completion Academic Training will require proof of finances for the period of academic training.
+Post completion Academic Training will require proof of finances for the period of academic training, and an upload of your receipt for the J-1 AT fee payment:

 Upload proof of finances, which may be: